-4. How does the Plan For America (PFA) handle the health insurance aspect of the average American’s financial plan?
+4. How does Plan For America (PFA) handle the health insurance aspect of the average American’s financial plan?

-The PFA provides access to comprehensive health insurance for every U.S. citizen over 26 years of age that chooses to enroll in the PFA (or under age 26 if he/she is no longer dependent upon a parent or guardian).
+PFA provides access to comprehensive health insurance for every U.S. citizen over 26 years of age that chooses to enroll in PFA (or under age 26 if he/she is no longer dependent upon a parent or guardian).
 This insurance coverage would be available on a guaranteed issue basis with no exclusion for pre-existing conditions.